Brendan Rodgers Preview, Player Props: Rockies vs. Orioles

 Brendan Rodgers At The Plate

-- Rodgers is batting .239 with four doubles, a triple and four walks.
+- Rodgers has four doubles, a triple and four walks while hitting .229.

-- In 17 games played this year, he has not hit a long ball.

-- Rodgers has had an RBI in five games this year (29.4%), including three multi-RBI outings (17.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Rodgers has driven home a run in five games this year (27.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.